 And last, though I hesitate to mention it, it's hard to design a fantasy game without at least considering the 800-lb. gorilla of the RPG industry that is D&D. And in truth, many fantasy games are designed as a reaction to what D&D does or does not do well.

 At the same time, I want to be realistic about the market.
 The truth is that many fantasy games that aren't D&D (or closely derived from it) survive by carving out a niche for themselves, catering to a particular playstyle or fantasy subgenre.
-So while I don't want to design a game that is a reaction to the 800-lb. gorilla, I still think it would behoove us to at least consider the sort of niche we would want to carve out for ourselves with Shattered Dominion, and to make sure that the game design supports it.
+So while I don't want to design a game that is a reaction to the 800-lb. gorilla, I still think it would behoove us to at least consider the sort of niche we would want to carve out for ourselves with Age of Ambition, and to make sure that the game design supports it.